Fall Colors in the Smoky Mountains

 The fall is a beautiful season, particularly in the Smoky Mountains and Pigeon Forge.
 Many people come to our cabins in Pigeon Forge and the Smokies during October and November to view the changing of the leaves and take in the beauty that the Smokies provide during this season.
 The oranges, yellows, and browns are magnificent and extend all the way to the top of the highest peaks in the Smokies.
 Hiking, biking, and nature touring are common during this time of year, and it’s hard not to wonder how the beautiful colors come and go so gracefully.

-The colors in the Smokies can actually be associated with different plants and trees.
 We’ve put together a list of some of the colors and associated plant life with Pigeon Forge and Smoky Mountains fall colors here:

 • Red fall colors in the Smoky Mountains and Pigeon Forge can be associated with Pin Cherry, Sourwood Dogwood, Maple, and Sumac.